tsegall/fta/README.md

  * outlierDetail - Details on the invalid set, list of elements and occurrence count
  * shapesDetail - Details on the shapes set, list of elements and occurrence count.
 This will collapse all numerics to '9', and all alphabetics to 'X'
  * shapesCardinality - The cardinality of the shapes observed
+ * lengthFrequency - String length frequencies for strings of length < 127 (Any strings >= 127 are at element 127).
  * structureSignature - A SHA-1 hash that reflects the data stream structure
  * dataSignature - A SHA-1 hash that reflects the data stream contents
  * mean (Numeric types only) - The mean (Uses Welford's algorithm)